krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking.md

 match = re.search(pattern, content.strip())
 ```

-Now, we get the smallest possible set of characters that are in between `<summary>` tags.
+Now, we get the smallest possible sequence of characters that are in between `<summary>` tags.
 This avoids getting stuck trying to match newlines exhaustively, and is also much easier to read!

 Making the repeat non-greedy prevents the combinatorial explosion and makes the runtime linear rather than exponential in the worst case.